commitmas/30-days-of-commitmas-2015/README.md

 * Open a Pull Request on the original repository from your new branch by the end of the 12 days of Commitmas!

 **Helpful hints**:
-* Remember, *documentation is code too!* Find a project you want to support by editing documentation, fork it, and then use it for this challenge
+* Remember, *documentation is code too! (especially when using Markdown)* Find a project you want to support by editing documentation, fork it, and then use it for this challenge.

 ##Advanced
 <a name="advanced"></a>
+*You're an advanced user if:* You've created projects in the past, forked other's projects and even offered a pull request or two, but you still feel shaky about the git workflow.

+**Setup**:
+* Item 1
+* Item 2
+* Item 3

+**Your challenge**:
+* Item 1

+**Helpful hints**:
+* Hint

+##Expert
+<a name="expert"></a>
-*You're an Advanced if:* You've managed multiple contributor repositories before, have more than 5 pull request accepted, and want to join in Commitmas to really push yourself.
+*You're an expert user if:* You've managed multiple contributor repositories before, have more than 5 pull request accepted, and want to join in Commitmas to really push yourself.

 **Setup**:
 * You already know how